robertchase/meander/README.md

 The `meander` framework allows any python function to be used as an `API` endpoint.
 There are no variables magically injected into the frame, and no special decorators to worry about.

 This is accomplished by separating the wiring of the `API` from the construction of the code.
-You write a function, point to the function using `meander`, and the parameters used by the function are automatically pulled from the `HTTP Request`.
+You write a function, point to the function using `meander`, and the parameters used by the function are automatically extracted from the `HTTP Request`.
 Functions can be defined with or without the `async` keyword; `meander` will make the correct call.

-This library allows you to take the functions you've developed for your `API` and easily use them from other places from within your codebase, including `cli` code and unit tests.
+This library allows you to take the functions you've developed for your `API` and easily use them in other places from within your codebase, including `cli` code and unit tests.

 ## basic operation